slainless/digides-prodeskel-client/README.md

 ## Development

-Developed in Bun environment and using `typia` for data validation.
+- Developed in Bun environment
+- Data validation with `typia`.